Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

   [ ] - Difficulty selection UI after selecting endless mode General Tasks:
   Graphics:
+    [ ] - Add color tags to keywords in the laws, make them green, red, yellow, blue [ ] - Enable colors on the Guide
+    [ ] - Add headers to the Guide for "INSTRUCTIONS" and "LAWS" [ ] - "Change verbiage to 2 and under" on laws, currently says "(under 2 years)" [ ] - Center alert_label text
     [ ] - Change megaphone dialogue box to be text files printed on instead of hardcoded words for ease of localisation [ ] - Add dialogue emotes randomly to the potatoes [ ] - Add a version counter